raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-If you have used Scratch before, or want to try new things, try changing the sprite's costume and the backdrop.
+If you have used Scratch before, or want to try new things, try to change the sprite's costume and the backdrop.

 --- /task ---

-## Respondent's reply
+## Receive a message back

 The respondent wants to reply to your message.
 Modify the program so that they can send you a message back.